It’s not (just) what you say. It’s how, when, why and to whom you say it.

 In a situation like that, both sides might use the exact same words and examples to prove their points, but each means it in a very different way.

-Last night’s episode of The Daily Show has an awesome (albeit hyperbolic) example of how this can play out (the whole clip is funny, but the relevant part starts a little past the one-minute mark):
+Last night’s episode of The Daily Show has an awesome (albeit hyperbolic) example of how this can play out.

 Of course, in most situations the differences we have to address aren’t nearly this obvious.
 But that’s the point.
 If it was always this obvious, these biases wouldn’t be so sneaky and we could instantly recognize the problems with our messages and recalibrate our thinking.
 But most of the time, the differences are small and our biases are insidious.